 - It is vital to apply an ice compress to the site on and off for the first hour.
 Alternate the compress on and off every 1 to 3 minutes as needed.
 You may take Tylenol, but avoid aspirin (it can increase the risk of bruising and/or bleeding).
 Ice helps prevent blistering.

 - For the first 24 hours avoid hot steamy showers and harsh or heavily perfumed soaps, cleansers or lotions.
 Bathe with lukewarm water and treat skin gently, if scabbed don’t shave.
 Avoid swimming pools, ocean, saunas and hot tub until treated site is healed.
 Limit strenuous physical activity for the first two days.

 - Before, during and after treatments do not tan the area.
 Stay out of direct sunlight, tan beds & spray tans to avoid hypo-pigmentation and hyper-pigmentation.
 If you will be in the sun apply sunscreen – SPF 50 or greater.

 - Itching is very common.
-Try to keep area dry for first week and then you can apply small amounts of Aquaphor or Vaseline to the treatment area to reduce itching and irritation.
+Try to keep area dry for first week and then you can apply small amounts of Aquaphor or Vaseline or Ice pack to the treatment area to reduce itching and irritation.

 - If Blisters appear after the tattoo removal process begins use a sterile needle or lancet to drain the blisters.
-Repeat this procedure several times until the blisters are gone.
-You can place a non-stick bandage over it if it is oozing.
+Apply antibiotic ointment on top (Bacitracin or Polysporin) and cover with a non-stick bandage.

 - If there is drainage or liquid oozing from the treated area apply Polysporin or Bacitracin.
 These ointments can also be used if area becomes itchy or tight.
 The drier you keep it the better the results.